Robert C. Pringle (tug): Design and construction

 Chequamegon had two decks, no mast, and a round stern.
 At great expense, her cabins were fitted out with oak woodwork and upholstered furniture.
+She was capable of accommodating 500 people.

 Service history

-Chequamegon was built for the Chequamegon Bay Transportation Company of Ashland, Wisconsin, who intended to use her as an excursion vessel between Ashland, Wisconsin, Bayfield, Wisconsin, Washburn, Wisconsin and Madeline Island.
-She was issued a temporary enrollment on June 13, 1903, in Milwaukee, Wisconsin, and on June 23, she was issued a permanent enrollment at Marquette, Michigan.
-In the middle of September, her trips to Madeline Island were discontinued, and she was moved to Duluth, Minnesota, where she was fitted with a new propeller in order to improve her speed.
+Chequamegon was built for the Chequamegon Bay Transportation Company of Ashland, Wisconsin, who intended to use her as an excursion vessel between Ashland, Bayfield, Washburn and Madeline Island, all in Wisconsin.
+She was issued a temporary enrollment on June 13, 1903, in Milwaukee, Wisconsin, and a permanent enrollment on June 23 at Marquette, Michigan.
+In the middle of September, her trips to Madeline Island were discontinued, and she was moved to Duluth, Minnesota, where she was fitted with a new propeller to improve her speed.
 She made excursions around the Apostle Islands on September 26 and 27, and October 10 and 11.

 Scheduled to be moved to Milwaukee in 1904, she made her final trip on May 21, 1904, between Ashland and Washburn, arriving in Milwaukee the day after her final trip.
-In June of that same year, Chequamegon began transporting passengers from Milwaukee to Pabst's Whitefish Bay Resort.
+That June, Chequamegon began transporting passengers from Milwaukee to Pabst's Whitefish Bay Resort.
 She was chartered by the Benton Transit Company of Benton Harbor, Michigan, in August 1904, and had bulwarks fitted to her lower deck.
 During this time, she ran between Benton Harbor and Milwaukee.
 Chequamegon's propeller was damaged on September 12, 1904, while she was inbound for Milwaukee.
-When Louis A. Cartier, president of the Chequamegon Bay Transportation Company moved to Ludington, Michigan, she briefly hauled fruit towards the end of the shipping season, from Benton Harbor and St. Joseph, Michigan, to Milwaukee.
+When Louis A. Cartier, president of the Chequamegon Bay Transportation Company, moved to Ludington, Michigan, she briefly hauled fruit towards the end of the shipping season, from Benton Harbor and St. Joseph, Michigan, to Milwaukee.
 Chequamegon resumed her trips for Pabst's Whitefish Bay Resort, briefly engaging in the fruit trade in September 1906.

 On April 22, 1907, Chequamegon was sold to R. Floyd Clinch of Chicago, Illinois; her home port was changed to Chicago.
 Chequamegon was transferred to Clinch's Traverse Bay Transportation Company in 1908.
-In that same year, she was taken to Sturgeon Bay, Wisconsin, where she received a new 9.5 ft propeller, built by H.G.
+That year, she was taken to Sturgeon Bay, Wisconsin, where she received a new 9.5 ft propeller, built by H.G.
 Trout & Company of Buffalo, New York.
 After receiving some additional repairs, she returned to her Charlevoix, Michigan – Traverse City, Michigan route.
-On August 18, 1909, Chequamegon's cook, Sanford M. Silver drowned after falling overboard.
+On August 18, 1909, Chequamegon's cook, Sanford M. Silver, drowned after falling overboard.

-In 1911, Chequamegon was sold to the Pere Marquette Line of Steamers.
-Her name was changed to Pere Marquette 7 on January 30.
+Chequamegon was sold to the Pere Marquette Line of Steamers in 1911, and was renamed Pere Marquette 7 on January 30.
 She ran between Chicago, Waukegan, Illinois, Milwaukee, Kenosha, Wisconsin and Port Washington, Wisconsin, carrying freight.
 In April 1914, Pere Marquette 7 was overhauled and repainted in Sturgeon Bay.

 In 1918, Pere Marquette 7 was sold to the Pringle Barge Line Company of Mentor, Ohio, and was renamed Robert C. Pringle.
-She was converted to a tugboat in Sandusky, Ohio, and had her home port changed to Fairport, Ohio.
-She towed barges in the Lake Erie coal trade.
-Briefly during her career, she was renamed Henry R. Heath.
+She was converted to a tugboat in Sandusky, Ohio, to tow barges in the Lake Erie coal trade, and had her home port changed to Fairport, Ohio.
+She briefly bore the name Henry R. Heath between 1919 and 1920.